-New Early Stage speakers to tackle growth marketing, media strategy, and M&A – TechCrunch
+New Early Stage speakers to tackle growth marketing, media strategy and M&A – TechCrunch

 Priti Youssef Choksi

-Choksi is a partner on Norwest Venture Partners consumer internet team.
+Choksi is a partner on the Norwest Venture Partners consumer internet team.
 Before joining Norwest, she spent nine years in executive roles at Facebook around corporate and business development, leading the company’s M&A efforts.
 Before Facebook, Choksi spent six years at Google in strategic partnership roles.
 She was one of the people responsible for setting up the search partnerships with Apple and Mozilla, with top-line revenue from these deals growing from $0 to $4 billion on her watch.

 How To Get Your Company Acquired, Not Sold